koxu1996/koxu1996.github.io/Recover-from-Validator-Ejection.md

 `casper-client get-auction-info | jq --arg pk "$(cat /etc/casper/validator_keys/public_key_hex)" '.result.auction_state.bids[] | select( .public_key | ascii_downcase == $pk | ascii_downcase)'`

 This will return your bid and show an `"inactive"` field.
 If this is true, you are ejected.

+If you receive a `parse error: Invalid numeric literal at`, try running `casper-client get-auction-info` by itself.
+The reason for this is usually that your RPC port is not up yet.
+Get your node in sync and RPC will come up.
+This should be working before you try to recover.

 # Correcting your node issue

 Before fixing the ejection, you need to correct whatever problem caused your node to be ejected.